Since I started my bike fitting service I’ve done over a thousand fittings and the response and feedback has been incredible.

 A bike fitting is a lesson on cycling

 A bike fit with me isn’t an end in itself, it’s an enabler.
-But if you don’t understand what it enables you risk missing out on the full benefits.
+But if you don’t understand what your set up enables you risk missing out on the full benefits.
 During your fitting you’ll learn why small adjustments to cleat position, saddle position and handlebar position (for that’s essentially all that a bike fitting is) make such a huge difference.
 If you’ve been experiencing hand pain, back pain, arm pain, neck pain, shoulder pain, hip pain, knee pain, foot pain I’ll explain why.
 If you find that riding out of the saddle is exhausting, that riding down hill is terrifying, that riding on the drops is – hmmm – OK for little while, that you don’t like bumpy roads, traffic, eating and drinking on the move, or other people riding too close you’ll learn why that is too.
 If you can’t reach the brakes, can’t ride no handed and can’t find a saddle that you get on with you’ll probably find the answers to those too.

 Pre-purchase bike fits